Best savings rates this week

 - Bank and Clients’ 6 Month Notice Account pays 1.6% AER on balances between £1,000 and £1,000,000.
 The account can be opened in branch or over the phone.
 If you’re willing to put your money in an account with a 12 month notice period, you can get 1.7% AER, which matches the best one-year fixed rate savings account.

 Fixed-rate savings accounts are normally aimed at people with a lump sum that they wish to lock away for a pre-agreed period of time.

-Interest is fixed so your return is guaranteed.
-However, bear in mind that withdrawals and further deposits are rarely allowed.
+Interest is fixed so your return is guaranteed, unlike instant access and notice accounts, which tend to be variable.
+However, do bear in mind that withdrawals and further deposits are rarely allowed.

 The current economic backdrop has not only highlighted the importance of saving, but means more people would like to do it little and often.

 - First Direct Regular Saver pays 6% AER on deposits between £25 and £300 per month.
 The rate is fixed for 12 months and is only available to existing customers.